nightbot/docs/commands/variables/touser.md

 > nightdev

-if the first parameter after the command was nightdev
+if the first argument after the command was nightdev

 ## Examples